 Because retaining a client is a relatively passive activity, you don’t need to convince them to choose your business or implement any services.
 Retaining a customer cost up to five times less than acquiring a new customer.

-Along with improving customer retention, calculating and tracking CLV has many more benefits!
+Along with improving customer retention, calculating and tracking customer value has many more benefits!
 A high CLV helps you achieve the following:

 Acquiring new customers is expensive.
 From the marketing spends that go into lead generation to the product being adopted by your user, you’ve covered a long journey before a prospect becomes a customer.